mo7mmed77/Behavior_Cloning/README.md

 The model used an adam optimizer, so the learning rate was 0.001.
 I had some issues providing a good model, then i tested with values 0.0001 but the model was giving almost the same results then i went back and stuck with this number.

-The Validation set was first tested with 20%, then I had to increase to 25% and the model was performing much better.
-Especially in the left turn before the sandy road.
+The Validation set was  tested with 20% and 25%, the 20% was providing lower values of the mean squared error (MSE).
+Hence 20% was chosen.
+Two dropout layers was chosen and tuned to be 0.8 and 0.5 for the input and output layer, respectively.
 Other than that the model was chosen similar to the Nvidia model.

 #### 4. Appropriate training data